 You may feel just as much relief from physical therapy as you do from taking pain medication.
 New studies encourage more PT and less reliance on meds for reducing pain.

 Being overly flexible (“bendy” in our terms) can cause issues, just like being inflexible.
 Learning what to strengthen and support can ensure being bendy doesn’t cause problems down the road.

 Modern life might be giving you a (real) headache and/or neck ache!
 Staring at laptops, computer monitors, and phone screens has begun to take a toll on people – and it’s called “tech neck.”
 We can help fix that (but not your screen time).

 A large percent of acute (sudden onset) injuries are from overuse/overtraining.
 That means lots of people do too much, too soon, and too often.
 Learning a safe way to do your favorite things can save you a lot of time spent recovering from doing it the wrong way.

 You can experience pain/injury when a muscle or area is overcompensating for one that’s weaker.
 By strengthening the weak area and having it do its job, you spread the work load out and reduce the stress and injury risk.

 You don’t need a referral to see a physical therapist.
 Thanks to direct access, you can make an appointment by calling, just like with your regular doctor.
 If you need future visits or a referral for insurance, the PT’s office typically works with your insurance and doctor’s office.

 If you’re ready to fix either an acute or chronic issue of the musculoskeletal system, Body One Physical Therapy is ready, too!
-We’re locally-owned and operated with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of caring, expert physical therapists works with clients of all ages and activity levels and would love to get you moving in the right direction!
 Don’t wait to start feeling better, call Body One today.